justinkelly/justinkelly.github.io/_posts/2020-01-07-benchmarking-could-vision-apis-for-the-transcription-of-historical-handwritten-documents.md

 153 words

-#### Azure
+#### MS Azure transcription
 ```
-I wesday defy Saturday def 14-     1
+I wesday defy Saturday def 14-
 the 185 3
-very busy all day prepare our bolablinds   6
+very busy all day prepare our bolablinds
-two young new who will probably make   7
+two young new who will probably make
-more of it than we have, as they are quite  10
+more of it than we have, as they are quite
-conversant with the bushup. they carne  5
+conversant with the bushup. they carne
-chop in the evening aunt took badsession  4
+chop in the evening aunt took badsession
 after paying u.
 108 I in Cash and 3 month.
-7
-will for fot for the Mock teats good    5
+will for fot for the Mock teats good
-will to - he for the good well" they   5
+will to - he for the good well" they
-has that and far and i am concernis   4
+has that and far and i am concernis
-In every devise of he term, for Aam heart   5
+In every devise of he term, for Aam heart
-sick of the farmer of the oven and disforcing   7
+sick of the farmer of the oven and disforcing
-lolly- sticks and coutilt to the & colonial  6
+lolly- sticks and coutilt to the & colonial
 small fry..
-We celebrates the event with  6
+We celebrates the event with
-a glass and a song, and moises the might   7
+a glass and a song, and moises the might
-It our cartry with the ots tent at Marry  4
+It our cartry with the ots tent at Marry
 hair us a visit.
-3
 ```

 92 words correct = 60%

-#### Google Cloud
+#### Google Cloud transcription
 ```
-Tuesday Sess Saturday Ach 24th 1853   3
+Tuesday Sess Saturday Ach 24th 1853

-Veg betyr all day prepare our bestabbits   3
+Veg betyr all day prepare our bestabbits
-Mente previous t ih beung transferred to  3
+Mente previous t ih beung transferred to
-two young men who will prosrably make  6
+two young men who will prosrably make
-Mone of it than we have, as they are quite  9
+Mone of it than we have, as they are quite
-conversant with the basiese – They came  5
+conversant with the basiese – They came
-ich in the evening and took possession  6
+ich in the evening and took possession
-after payung us 100 L in Cash And 3 month,  8
+after payung us 100 L in Cash And 3 month,
-fill for 50th for the slock that good  5
+fill for 50th for the slock that good
-will fe. – Act for the good well\" They  5
+will fe. – Act for the good well\" They
-Lind that as far as I am concerned a  7
+Lind that as far as I am concerned a
-in every sense of the teren, for all am hearts  8
+in every sense of the teren, for all am hearts
-sick of the frames of the oven and dispersing 7
+sick of the frames of the oven and dispersing
-lolly-sticks and confit to the & colonial 6
+lolly-sticks and confit to the & colonial
 small fry..
-We celebrated he event with 6
+We celebrated he event with
-a glass and a song, and made the night 9
+a glass and a song, and made the night
-of our partag with the old tent at Merry 7
+of our partag with the old tent at Merry
-a one as aug me had passed in it  7
+a one as aug me had passed in it

-Andrew Martin and two de le friend  4
+Andrew Martin and two de le friend
 paid usa vitit.
 1
 ```

 115 words correct = 75%

-AWS:
+#### AWS Rekognition transcription
 ```
 K 1833
 Lasblay sf Satu' ay ode!
 24- bsabhlk